 Different discounts can help a retailer achieve specific goals.
 For example, if you want to see your cart abandonment rate decrease, free shipping is a great way to increase conversions online.
 Free shipping with a minimum threshold can also help increase average order value.

 Another promotion that works well is offering a free gift with purchase.
 This can provide additional value to a customer.
 And again, like free shipping, a free gift can be used to increase average order value if it has a threshold.

-BOGO sales are very helpful to getting rid of excess inventory.
+BOGO sales are very helpful for getting rid of excess inventory.
 Buy one, get one free is a popular psychological pricing strategy that is very effective.
 This is essentially utilizing innate human greed by focusing on making a purchase to get the free item.